Gary Anderson (designer): Further work

-In 1978 he accepted a position in the School of Architecture and Planning at King Faisal University (KFU) in Dammam, Saudi Arabia.
+In 1978, Anderson accepted a position in the School of Architecture and Planning at King Faisal University (KFU) in Dammam, Saudi Arabia.
 At about the same time, he was accepted into the PhD program in Geography and Environmental Engineering at Johns Hopkins University.
 He spent the next seven years alternately engaged in teaching and research at KFU, where he ultimately became acting head of the Department of Urban and Regional Planning.
 He continued to work on his PhD at Hopkins, which was awarded in 1985 after he defended his thesis on socio-cultural aspects of the Eastern Province of Saudi Arabia that, in combination with the rise of the oil economy, determined patterns of urbanization there.
 While still at KFU, he worked with CH2M Hill to undertake a comprehensive socioeconomic survey, which was one of the first in Saudi Arabia.

 Returning to Baltimore, Anderson was employed by STV Inc (previously Lyon Associates), an engineering, architecture, and planning firm, where he held various positions over a period of eighteen years, ultimately rising to the role of vice president in charge of federal planning projects.
 As a result of his work there, he was awarded the national Urbahn Prize for Architecture by the Society of American Military Engineers (SAME), a distinction which he shares with other notables such as Harold Adams, the retired CEO of RTKL.
 Anderson was also inducted in the Academy of Fellows of SAME.

 Concurrent with his work in government-related planning, Anderson held an adjunct faculty position in the Edward St John Department of Real Estate (in the Carey Business School at Johns Hopkins).
-In this capacity he taught courses and wrote on the role of design and planning in private sector development, and he became a member of the executive committee of the Urban Land Institute (ULI), Baltimore District Council.
-In 2005 he became a Fulbright Senior Specialist, and was invited by the Helsinki University of Technology to lecture and advise graduate students on their theses in the Faculty for Engineering and Architecture and the Centre for Urban and Regional Studies.
+In this capacity, he taught courses and wrote on the role of design and planning in private sector development, and he became a member of the executive committee of the Urban Land Institute (ULI), Baltimore District Council.

+In 2005.
+Anderson became a Fulbright Senior Specialist, and was invited by the Helsinki University of Technology to lecture and advise graduate students on their theses in the Faculty for Engineering and Architecture and the Centre for Urban and Regional Studies.